 Despite its drawbacks, Berlin continues to attract young expats, particularly the creatives and those with entrepreneurial minds working in the tech sector.
 Anyone from singers and performers to writers and painters find themselves in Berlin, contributing to the bohemian atmosphere, while start-ups in the IT and media sectors are also growing.

 + PRO: Never a dull moment

 Berlin is a melting pot, reflected in its buzzing cosmopolitan lifestyle.
-The city offers everything from bohemian art galleries and cafés to outdoor festivals and wild nightclubs, and for those that prefer time outdoors can enjoy the green spaces such as Tiergarten or Viktoriapark.
-There is so much to see and do, and expats who embrace an open mind will meet people from all over and experience anything and everything they want.
+The city offers everything from bohemian art galleries and cafes to outdoor festivals and wild nightclubs, and those who prefer time outdoors can enjoy the green spaces such as Tiergarten and Viktoriapark.
+There is so much to see and do, and expats who have an open mind will meet people from all over and experience a veritable smorgasbord of fun and exciting things.